 Climate Action 100+

-Climate Action 100+ address itself to more than 100 companies with the largest greenhouse gas emissions in the world.
+Climate Action 100+ engages more than 100 companies with the largest greenhouse gas emissions in the world.
 Companies are urged to take the necessary steps to ensure that their greenhouse gas emissions are in line with the Paris Agreement.
 A large number of the companies have agreed to make such a commitment.
-Although it is a success that so many of the companies want to be a pioneer, great work remains to be done for more companies to follow suit.
-Since the launch of Climate Action 100+ in December 2017, more than 700 investors with over USD 70 trillion in managed capital have signed the call.
+Although it is positive that so many companies want to be a pioneer, a lot of work remains to be done for more to follow suit.
+Since the launch of Climate Action 100+ in December 2017, more than 700 investors with over $68 trillion in assets under management have joined the initiative.